kairos666/pmp-engine/README.md

 url | the exact URL or trigger [pattern](https://github.com/bjoerge/route-pattern) that will activate the following operations [String] modifs | Array of [jQuery operations](https://github.com/cheeriojs/cheerio) to manipulate the HTML request response [Array[String]]

-**imoprtant** Please notice that all commands samples are multiline strings.
+**important** Please notice that all commands samples are multiline strings.
 Multiline strings are the most practical to use (check the example below).

 ```javascript
 //mutliline case